Modding:Basics

 This article will show you the steps you need to take before you can start actually modding, and also the steps you can take after you are done modding, to pack and publish your mod.

 You will need a text editor that is not the Windows included notepad.exe, as it does not support UNIX line endings.
-Do not use a word processor such as MS Word instead of a text editor.
+Do not use a word processor such as MS Word.
 Only UTF-8 is supported, other encodings are likely to cause crashes.

 Alternative sources for getting started in modding include the Official Chucklefish Forums, the Unofficial Modding Ebook, the third-party program ModPakHelper that can be used for both unpacking and packing assets, a video, and some more.
 See external links below.